 II.B.1.
-There must be a sufficient number of faculty members with competence to instruct and supervise all fellows.
-(Core)
+There must be a sufficient number of faculty members with competence to instruct and supervise all fellows. ^(Core)

-II.B.1.a) There must be at least two subspecialty physician faculty members, in addition to the program director, who devote a minimum of five hours per week of their time to supervision of the fellows (Core)

-II.B.1.b) Consultants and/or program faculty members should be available for consultation and academic lectures.
-(Detail)

-II.B.1.b).(1)

-Consultants and/or program faculty members should include those with special expertise in air medical services, biostatistics, cardiology, critical care, disaster and mass casualty incident management, epidemiology, forensics, hazardous materials and mass exposure to toxins, mass gatherings, neurology, pediatrics, pharmacology, psychiatry, public health, pulmonary medicine, resuscitation, toxicology, and trauma surgery.
-(Detail)

-II.B.2.
-Faculty members must:

-II.B.2.a) be role models of professionalism; (Core)

-II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; (Core)

-Background and Intent: Patients have the right to expect quality, cost-effective care with patient safety at its core.
-The foundation for meeting this expectation is formed during residency and fellowship.
-Faculty members model these goals and continually strive for improvement in care and cost, embracing a commitment to the patient and the community they serve.

-II.B.2.c) demonstrate a strong interest in the education of fellows, including devoting sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core) II.B.2.d) administer and maintain an educational environment conducive to educating fellows; (Core)

-II.B.2.e) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; and, (Core)

-II.B.2.f) pursue faculty development designed to enhance their skills at least annually.
-(Core)
+II.B.1.a) There must be a minimum of two medical toxicology physician faculty members based at the primary clinical site, including the program director, who together devote a minimum of 10 hours per week of direct instruction to the fellows, and who are readily available to the fellows for consultations on cases. ^(Core) II.B.1.b) Consultants from appropriate medical specialties must be available for consultation and didactic sessions.
+(Core) II.B.1.b).(1) Medical consultants should include, but not limited to, individuals with special expertise in the following areas: cardiology, dermatology, gastroenterology, hyperbaric medicine, immunology, nephrology, ophthalmology, pathology, pulmonary medicine, and surgical subspecialties. ^(Detail) II.B.2.
+Fa culty members must: II.B.2.a) be role models of professionalism; ^(Core) II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; ^(Core) with patient safety at it during residency and f t: Patients have the right to expect quality, cost-effective care ts core.
+The foundation for meeting this expectation is formed fellowship.
+Faculty members model these goals and continually t in care and cost, embracing a commitment to the patient and erve.
+II.B.2.c) demonstrate a strong interest in the education of fellows, including devoting sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; ^(Core) II.B.2.d) administer and maintain an educational environment conducive to educating fellows; ^(Core) II.B.2.e) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; and, ^(Core) II.B.2.f) pursue faculty development designed to enhance their skills at least annually. ^(Core)